 What to Do If You Have a Metal on Metal Hip Implant

-If you are one of the thousands of people in the U.S. currently facing medical complications from a metal on metal hip implant, contact Maglio Christopher & Toale, P.A. right away.
+If you are one of the thousands of people in the U.S. currently facing medical complications from a metal-on-metal hip implant, contact mctlaw right away.
 We want to hear about your situation and let you know how we can help.
-When you’re choosing an attorney to represent you in a metal on metal hip case, it’s important to know how many hip implant cases they’ve litigated.
+When you’re choosing an attorney to represent you in a metal-on-metal hip case, it’s important to know how many hip implant cases they’ve litigated.
 Because of the medical and legal complexities of these cases, you need a lawyer who has an extensive background in this area.

 Attorney Altom Maglio filed one of the first metal-on-metal hip lawsuits in the United States against Johnson & Johnson.
 Mr. Maglio is one of the leading joint replacement attorneys in the country, with extensive experience litigating and resolving metal-on-metal hip claims.
 For more information, please contact him at 888.952.5242.